Titles and Affiliations

 Impact: TNBC is an aggressive disease with few treatment options.
 A common drug used against TNBC is a class of chemotherapy drugs called taxanes.
 While many TNBC may initially respond to taxane therapy, resistance commonly develops.
-Dr. Jin has identified a factor involved in taxane resistance and is working to develop strategies to prevent resistance and improve outcomes for patients with TNBC.
+Dr. Jin is working to develop strategies to prevent resistance and improve outcomes for patients with TNBC.

 What’s next: Dr. Jin will conduct laboratory studies to characterize the role of a protein called AGGF1 in the development of chemoresistance.
-He will use this information to develop inhibitors of AGGF1 to prevent drug resistance and validate a potential marker to predict response to anti-AGGF1/taxane therapy.
+He will also test a promising compound that can sensitize TNBC to taxane therapy and improve treatment response.

 Research area: Improve outcomes for patients with triple negative breast cancer (TNBC) by identifying strategies to prevent drug resistance.